An intimate portrait of Joe Frazier, whose ferocious rivalry with Muhammad Ali made them both boxing legends and cultural touchstones for an era.

 When one thinks of Joe Frazier, your mind immediately turns to his rivalry with Muhammad Ali.
 They both became boxing legends and cultural touchstones for an era, and this book comes just as we arrive at the fiftieth anniversary of the Fight of the Century (Ali-Frazier I).
 Sparring with Smokin' Joe is a penetrating, and at times brutally candid, look at Frazier.

-2/4/21, featured on the So Booking Cool channel
+2/4/21: The author was featured on the So Booking Cool YouTube channel.

 3/5/21, The Ring: A Q&A with author Lewis provides insight into boxing history and the book.